Lightweight concrete roofs

 Following publication of the alert, a number of professionals working on RAAC projects used CROSS’s secure and confidential safety reporting system to share their experiences with RAAC to help others.

-Report 874 was from a reporter who had surveyed a number building with RAAC roof planks, while report 908 was from a structural engineer who had investigated a RAAC roof collapse in a separate school to the 2018 collapse.
+Report 874 was from a reporter who had surveyed a number of buildings with RAAC roof planks, while report 908 was from a structural engineer who had investigated a RAAC roof collapse in a separate school to the 2018 collapse.

 CROSS-UK were contacted by numerous professionals who were interested in learning more about RAAC, including how others were managing issues with RAAC planks.
 There was a strong desire from professionals to learn from each other and share best practice.